eigentaylor/eigentaylor.github.io/_previews/2026-03-04-avstrategy.md

 In [a future post](../leader-dynamics){:target="_blank"}, I analyze Alaska 2022 using the leader rule, and I found something interesting.
 Under certain assumptions, Begich is the only candidate who could possibly win if every voter applies the leader rule.
 This basically comes down to the fact that Begich is the Condorcet winner, and his match-ups against the other candidates are the strongest ones.
 Therefore, in response to any other leader, a majority would approve of Begich because they prefer him to any other leader.
 Further, the data also indicates that Palin, as the Condorcet loser, could never win under the leader rule.

 The question is if Democratic voters might "regret" also approving Begich in the case where their support of Begich is what pushes him to victory.
 I argue no. Suppose that Palin is the leader the morning of the election.
 Regardless of who the challenger is, if the Peltola supporters go into the voting booth expecting Palin to win, they will vote defensively for Peltola and Begich in response to that expectation.
-My analysis indicates that Palin would get less than 50%, Peltola would get a meek majority of ballots, but Begich would get potentially over 60% of ballots, which would be a landslide victory.
+My analysis indicates that Palin would get less than 50%, Peltola would get a slim majority of ballots, but Begich would get potentially over 60% of ballots, which would be a landslide victory.
 See [this post (forthcoming)](../leader-dynamics){:target="_blank"} for my evidence of this claim when it comes out.

-From their perspective, they went into the booth expecting their least favorite candidate, and then in a complete upset, their top two candidates win a majority of ballots, and their least favorite is in last place.
-Begich, their second favorite, winning is certainly a more preferable outcome than Palin.
+From their perspective, they went into the booth expecting their least favorite candidate to win, and then in a complete upset, their top two candidates won a majority of ballots, and their least favorite is in last place.
+Begich, their second favorite, winning is certainly preferable to Palin winning.
 Further, it is hard to regret your vote as an individual when the difference between Peltola and Begich is so significant.

 In the other case where they should vote for Begich, which is when Begich is the leader but Palin is the challenger, then Democratic voters go into the booth not even expecting their candidate to make it into the top two.
 In that case, they should still approve Peltola, but they should also vote for Begich, because reinforcing Begich's lead over Palin is the best way to prevent Palin from winning — in other words, shoring up against the worst-case outcome.
 The result of that strategy would likely be less of a landslide.
 My analysis indicates that Begich would win with over 50% and Peltola would be in second place with slightly under 50%.